inductiva/inductiva/docs-sources/how-it-works/machines/shared-dedicated-resources.md

 ## Available Resource Types

-Inductiva provides three types of computational resources you can launch for your simulations.
+Inductiva provides three types of resources you can launch for your simulations.

 ### Machine Group
 A collection of homogeneous machines designed to operate individually, enabling the distribution of multiple simulations across different machines for parallel processing.

-- **Best for**: Multiple independent simulations, parameter sweeps, Monte Carlo studies
+- **Best for**: Multiple independent simulations, parameter sweeps
 - **Key benefit**: Parallel execution of separate simulation tasks
 - **Learn more**: [Machine Group documentation](computational_resources/machinegroup_class.md)